A woman with tattoos operates a professional film camera in a grocery store.

 2. Keep It Simple, Sweetie (K.I.S.S): Simple names like “Jaws” and “Titanic” are not just easy to remember; they pack a powerful punch.

-3. Create an Emotional Connection: Names that bring to mind emotions, like “The Pursuit of Happyness,” invite audiences on an emotional rollercoaster.
+3. Create an Emotional Connection: Names that evoke emotions, like “The Pursuit of Happyness,” invite audiences on an emotional rollercoaster.

 4. Wordplay and Puns: Everyone loves a clever twist—just ask fans of “Shaun of the Dead.”